Task-Related Token Compression in Multimodal Large Language Models from an Explainability Perspective: Abstract

 \section{Abstract}

 Existing Multimodal Large Language Models (MLLMs) process a large number of visual tokens, leading to significant computational costs and inefficiency.
-Previous works generally assume that all visual tokens are necessary in the shallow layers of LLMs, and therefore token compression typically occurs in intermediate layers.
-In contrast, our study reveals an interesting insight: with proper selection, token compression is feasible at the input stage of LLM with negligible performance loss.
-Specifically, we reveal that explainability methods can effectively evaluate the importance of each visual token with respect to the given instruction, which can well guide the token compression.
-Furthermore, we propose to learn a mapping from the attention map of the first LLM layer to the explanation results, thereby avoiding the need for a full inference pass and facilitating practical deployment.
+Instruction-related visual token compression demonstrates strong task relevance, which aligns well with MLLMs’ ultimate goal of instruction following.
+Previous works generally assume that visual tokens achieve better vision–language alignment in the shallow layers of LLMs, which have led to task-related token compression being primarily applied in intermediate LLM layers.
+In contrast, our study reveals that with proper selection, task-related token compression is feasible at the input stage of LLM with negligible performance loss.
+This new paradigm significantly reduces task-irrelevant visual tokens and its model-agnostic design enables application without modifying the LLM architecture.
+Specifically, we suggest that explainability methods for transformer-based architechtures can evaluate the global importance of each visual token with respect to the given instruction, which can effectively guide the task-related token compression for MLLMs.
+Furthermore, we propose to learn a mapping from the attention map of the first LLM layer to the explanation results, thereby avoiding the need for a full inference pass.
 Interestingly, this mapping can be learned using a simple and lightweight convolutional network, whose training is efficient and independent of MLLMs.
-Extensive experiments on $10$ image and video benchmarks across three leading MLLMs (Qwen2-VL, LLaVA-OneVision, and VILA1.5) demonstrate the effectiveness of our approach, \emph{e.g.}, pruning 50\% visual tokens while retaining more than 96\% of the original performance across all benchmarks for all these three MLLMs.
-It also exhibits strong generalization, even when the number of tokens in inference far exceeds that used in training.
+Extensive experiments on $13$ image and video benchmarks across three leading MLLMs (Qwen2-VL, LLaVA-OneVision, and VILA1.5) demonstrate the remarkable effectiveness and strong generalization of our approach.
+Additionally, our new compression paradigm achieves faster inference with reductions in both prefilling time and KV-cache memory.